 I won’t lie to you—shopping for vegan suits is a pain.
-It’s undeniably one aspect of being vegan that poses added hassles.
+It’s undeniably one aspect of being vegan that poses substantial added hassles.
 Still, with a little effort, you can find stylish and well-made vegan suits.
 So let’s review your main options.

 Commonly-used vegan fabrics include linen, cotton, polyester, and rayon.
 This means that vegans have it easy when purchasing lightweight suits for summer, but things get trickier if you are outfitting yourself for colder weather.
+One possibility is buying a sport coat made from microsuede, a warm vegan material.

-Buying Vegan Suits Off The Rack
+Buying Vegan Suits Off the Rack

 The majority of inventory carried by retailers won’t be vegan.
 Fortunately, most retailers will offer at least a few suits made from vegan fabrics.